boyofgreen/Web-App-ToolKit/README.md

 This controls the navigation bar at the top of the screen.

+> Note: In Windows Phone, this feature requires the `wat_header` feature to be enabled.

 |**Option**|**Description** |
 |----------|----------------|
 | **enabled** | Toggles the navigation bar visibility (true/false)